i-jurij/AC_nette/README.md

 ### Accessory

 Traits and classes for using in presenters.
-`RequireLoggedUser` - trait for page that need autentication (in user not logged - redirect to sign in)
+`RequireLoggedUser` - trait for admins pages that need autentication (in user not logged - redirect to sign in) `RequireLoggedClient` - trait for home pages that need autentication (in client not logged - redirect to sign in)

 ### Authentication